Sifri Zutta: From the School of R. Akiva

-There are additional indications pointing to Simeon's authorship, as, for example, the enumeration of the positive and negative commandments, which is said to be a characteristic of the Sifre to Deuteronomy, this midrash also being ascribed to Simeon.
-Further evidence is presented by the correspondence of various halakot with R. Simeon's views.
+Additional indications point to Simeon's authorship, as, for example, the enumeration of the positive and negative commandments, which is said to be a characteristic of the Sifre to Deuteronomy, this midrash also being ascribed to Simeon.
+Further evidence is presented by the correspondence of various halakot with Simeon's views.
 Aside from the passages quoted by D. Hoffmann, some of which represent Simeon's views more exactly than others—the parallel between 5:7 and Mekhilta Mishpatim 15 is doubtful, on account of the different readings in the Mekilta—still others must be taken into account; e.g., Sifre Zutta 5:21 compared with Tosefta, Shevuot 3:7; 6:20, with Nazir 46a; and, what is especially characteristic, the reason for the law under consideration (טעמא דקרא) is inquired into, as in 5:15 and 19:16.

-The well-known reference of the Talmud, סתם ספרי ר"ש, may therefore apply to Sifre Zutta, in which, furthermore, there are several exegetical notes on passages of Book of Numbers mentioned in the Talmud, but which are not found in the larger Sifre.
-The fact that the Sifre Zutta to 5:27 contradicts R. Simeon's view shows merely that the editor drew also upon other midrashim, including, perhaps, that of R. Eliezer ben Jacob and that of R. Ishmael.
+The well-known reference of the Talmud, סתם ספרי ר"ש, may therefore apply to Sifre Zutta, in which, furthermore, there are several interpretive notes on passages of Book of Numbers mentioned in the Talmud, but which are not found in the larger Sifre.
+The fact that the Sifre Zutta to 5:27 contradicts Simeon's view shows merely that the editor also drew upon other midrashim, including, perhaps, that of Eliezer ben Jacob I and that of Rabbi Ishmael.
 Noteworthy are the terms אין במשמע אלא and אמרת for ת"ל, which are known to have been used by Eliezer ben Jacob.
-The fact that R. Judah haNasi is not mentioned leads Hoffmann to the conclusion that the Sifre Zutta was not edited by a student of Judah.
-Some tannaim are mentioned therein whose names are not found elsewhere; e.g., Simeon ben Nehunyon and Papyas of Ono.
+The fact that Judah haNasi is not mentioned leads Hoffmann to the conclusion that a student of Judah did not edit the Sifre Zutta.
+Some Tannaim whose names are not found elsewhere are mentioned therein, such as Simeon ben Nehunyon and Papyas of Ono.